-Columbia College's dedicated faculty and staff focus on providing a friendly environment that is supportive of students and nurtures growth and development.
-Whether you are seeking a degree or certificate, planning to transfer to a four-year university, preparing for a career change, or upgrading your skills, Columbia College can help you get there.
+As a community college, we see it as our duty to provide a friendly environment that is supportive of students and nurtures growth and development.
+So, whether you are seeking a degree or certificate, planning to transfer to a four-year university, preparing for a career change, or upgrading your skills, Columbia College can help get you there.